Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Introduction

-In section 2 we will present the key features of the ${\bf T^6/{\bf Z_3 \times Z_3}}$ constructions, including the gauge group structure and spectrum rules.
-The details of the construction together with examples for GUT model building will be presented in a companion paper \cite{kokoneo}.
-In section 3 we discuss N=0 three generation (3G) non-supersymmetric SMs with the fermion spectrum of the N=1 SM and extra non-chiral massive exotics.
+The outline of the paper is as follows.
+In chapter 2, we will present the key features of the ${\bf T^6/{\bf Z_3 \times Z_3}}$ constructions, including the gauge group structure and spectrum rules.
+The details of the construction for the AAA, AAB, BBB lattice have been presented in a companion paper \cite{kokoneo}.
+In chapter 3, we discuss N=0 three generation (3G) non-supersymmetric SM\rq{}s with the fermion spectrum of the N=1 SM and extra non-chiral massive SU(3) triplet exotics.
 Higgsinos get massive and the models break to the SM at low energy.
-In section 4 we also discuss the deformation of these N=0 3G models to other N=0 3G models which have only the SM the low energy without any exotics being present.
-In section 5, we examine whether or not it is possible to construct N=0 models by using 4-stacks of D6's.
-We find that the only N=0 models that are possible to be constructed suffer from multiwrappings.
-In section 6 we present more possibilities for constructing N=0 3G models by using five stacks of intersecting D6-branes.
+In chapter 4 we also discuss the deformation of these N=0 3G models to other N=0 3G models which have only the SM the low energy without any exotics being present.
+In chapter 5, we examine whether or not it is possible to construct N=0 models by using 4-stacks of D6's.
+In chapter 6 we present more possibilities for constructing N=0 3G models by using five stacks of intersecting D6-branes.
 Here it is also possible to construct N=0 vacua with only the SM at low energy and extra non-chiral massive exotics.
-In section 7 we construct N=0 models with N=1 susy preserving D6-branes by using eight (8) stacks of D6-branes.
-All N=0 models have the N=1 SM fermionic spectrum and two massless pair of exotics with opposite hypercharges surviving to low energies.
-In section 8 we present arguments supporting the relevance of intersecting D-brane constructions to some new ideas related to the existence of split supersymmetry in nature and also discuss models with $sin^2 \theta =3/8$ at the string scale that satisfy most of the conditions required for the split susy scenario.
-Section 9 contains our conclusions.
+In chapter 7 we construct N=0 eight stack models with the N=1 SM fermionic spectrum made from N=1 SUSY preserving D6-branes.
+In chapter 8, we present the spectrum rules for the $Z3 \times Z3$ on the ABB lattice.
+In chapter 9 we present arguments supporting the relevance of intersecting D-brane constructions to some new ideas related to the existence of split supersymmetry in nature and also discuss models with $sin^2 \theta =3/8$ at the string scale that satisfy most of the conditions required for the split susy scenario.
+Chapter 10, examines the unification of gauge couplings for the split susy models of Chapter 9 describing the SM unification from non-susy intersecting branes.
+Chapter 11 contains our conclusions.

-\section{SPECTRUM ON $ T^6/Z_3 \times Z_3$ ORIENTIFOLDS, RR TADPOLES $\&$ ANOMALY CANCELLATION}
+\section{Spectrum on $ T^6/Z_3 \times Z_3$ orientifolds, RR tadpoles $\&$ anomaly cancellation}